getappmap/appmap-agent-js/README.md

 ### Recording mocha test cases:

-1. Validate that the tests run prior to recording AppMaps
+1. Validate that the tests run prior to recording AppMaps.
-2. Run `appmap-agent-js` with the `mocha` command and its parameters following the `--` delimiter (all glob expressions should be wrapped in quotes), example:
+2. Run `appmap-agent-js` with the `mocha` command and its parameters following the `--` delimiter (all glob expressions should be wrapped in quotes).
+For example:
 ```sh
 npx appmap-agent-js -- mocha --recursive 'test/**/*.ts'
 ```
 3. `appmap-agent-js` will run the tests.
-When they complete, the AppMaps will be stored in the default output directory `tmp/appmap/mocha`.
+When the tests are complete, the AppMaps will be stored in the default output directory `tmp/appmap/mocha`.

 ### Recording Node.js processes with remote recording:

-1. Run `appmap-agent-js` with the application-starting command and its parameters following the `--` delimiter (all glob expressions should be wrapped in quotes), example:
+1. Run `appmap-agent-js` with the application-starting command and its parameters following the `--` delimiter (all glob expressions should be wrapped in quotes).
+For example:
 ```sh
 npx appmap-agent-js -- node app/main.js -param1 hello --param2=world
 ```